Can Outdoor Blinds Handle Perth’s Weather? A Practical Guide to Rain, Wind and Sun

 Which is better for rain—PVC or mesh?

-Clear PVC blocks wind and rain entirely, ideal for winter or enclosing a patio.
-Mesh offers excellent shower protection with airflow and glare reduction—perfect for summer alfresco living.
+Clear PVC blocks wind and rain entirely, perfect for winter or making a patio weatherproof.
+Mesh offers excellent shower protection plus airflow, great for summer alfresco living.

 Will outdoor blinds make my area hotter in summer?